buhfur/ConfigFiles/notes/ideas/journal.md

 Also instead of using vim , I could use a  CLI markdown reader like glow , which I already have installed

+I created a function in the zshrc file that calls glow with the filename passed